 Titan Fitness came on the scene in 2013, and the Titan T-2 power rack was one of their first products.
-The reason it’s a big seller is it’s the cheapest power rack you can get.
+The reason it’s a big seller is it’s the cheapest power rack you can get, just over $300 right now.
 It’s for beginner lifters, or even intermediate lifters who are ok with a budget rack.

 Table of Contents